sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 11. Again perform step 1 to 7 to apply configurations for all the repositories.

+# Fix code vulnerabilities using Github Copilot Autofix

 ## Task 6:  Verify Github Autofix is enabled

-1. Navigate to your project or repository.
+1. Navigate to your repository.
 2. Click on the Settings icon
 3. In the left sidebar, find and click on Code security.
 4. Under this section, look for Code scanning.